 As I see it there’s only one reason to go, yet I can’t find a single church set up for it!
 I think we’ve totally missed God’s purpose for church and it’s hurting us all.
 I go and make the best of it, but I’m afraid these aren’t the churches Jesus is building (Mt 16:18); I long for His design.

-God’s churches are living beings, spiritual families of brothers and sisters regularly assembling for one unique purpose: to help each other follow God.
+God’s churches are spiritual families of brothers and sisters regularly assembling for one unique purpose: to help each other follow God.
 (1Th 5:11, He 10:25) It’s an extension of God Himself on Earth.
 (Ep 5:30) I think the early Christians got this, and it’s why they were powerful.

 If we started meeting for the right reason we might find we need to change a few things … lose the fancy buildings, stop hiring musicians and pastors to entertain and sermonize us … and diluting the message so we can get people who aren’t seeking God to help pay for it all.